top of page

 It is not vision.

-but to withstand it.
+Not to accelerate growth.
+To withstand it.

 The Glenmore Definition of Readiness

-Because once capital enters the system, many decisions become irreversible.
+Readiness is assessed before any view is taken on funding, scale, or expansion — because once capital enters the system, many decisions become irreversible.

 How Glenmore Approaches Readiness